annikadl/ResearchTrack1-assignment1/README.md

 ## Simulator
-The Simulator used during the course is a 2D simulator of a moving Robot and stationary tokens on a playground.
-The robot can detect, grab and release the tokens.
+The used simulator is a 2D simulator of a moving robot.
+The robot can move in a fixed playground among stationary tokens (golden or silver), which can be detected, grabbed, moved and released by the robot.
+(used during the course and to carry out this assignment)

-To know all about the simulator, who developed it and how to download it, you're invited to look at `ReadMe.md` file in the `assignment23` branch: this is the professor ReadMe file that provides a fully detailed description of the environment.
+To know more about the simulator, who developed it and how to download it, you are invited to take a look at the `ReadMe.md` file in the `assignment23` branch: this is the professor ReadMe file that provides a fully detailed description of the environment.

 Given that, to **run this code**:
-* clone the repository
+* clone the repository.
-* move into the `assignment23` branch with the line command `git checkout assignment23`
+* move into the `assignment23` branch with the line command `git checkout assignment23`.
-* run the program going into `robot-sim` folder and using `run.py` with the command `python2 run.py assignment.py` At this point the simulator has started, the program is running and the robot is moving.
+* run the program going into `robot-sim` folder and using `run.py` with the command `python2 run.py assignment.py`.
+At this point the simulator has started, the program is running and the robot is moving.

 ## The assignment
 The assignment requires writing a Python node that controls the robot to **put all the golden boxes together**.

 ### Description of the initial condition and assumptions
-The initial condition of the simulation, not considering the code to group all tokens, can be described as follows:
+The initial condition of the simulation, before bringing them together, can be described as follows:
 * the robot occupies the top-left part of the playground and it is directed to its centre.
 * the tokens are:
   * six.